func-i/Funci_from_OS/_posts/2016-06-06-onboarding-technical-advancement-law-firm.md

+---
+layout:     post
+title:      Onboarding Technical Advancement Law Firm
+author:     Aileen Schultz
+date:       2016-6-6
+published:  true
+description: Taking a look at how law firms can benefit from technical growth, the barriers that prevent widespread adoption and how to avoid these barriers using a concrete methodology.
+---

 Legal technology has turned into #LegalTech… yes, it has its own hashtag.
 Whenever a hashtag is involved in something industry specific, and you’re a professional in that industry, you can bet that it is something you should know about.
 Of course, “LegalTech” is self explanatory - it simply identifies technical advancements in the legal sphere.

 But, are that many firms really on the #LegalTech train?
 Or is it simply remaining something fun to talk about when you’re wanting to sound forward thinking and relevant?